Chapter 10: None Might Buy or Sell

 The test is not about rest.
 It is about worship.
 Canon 29 says "the Lord’s day they shall especially honour."
 Germany’s constitution protects Sundays for "spiritual edification."
 Laudato Si' declares Sunday "meant to be kept holy."

-When Sunday is honored as "the Lord's Day," it acknowledges the claim to have changed God's commandment.
-God declared the seventh day holy (Exodus 20:8-10).
-The Catholic Church claims authority to transfer that holiness to Sunday.
-Accepting that transfer, in this framework, acknowledges the Catholic Church's authority over Scripture.
+When Sunday is honored as "the Lord’s Day," it acknowledges the claim to have changed God’s commandment.
+God declared the seventh day holy (Exodus 20:8–10).
+The Roman Catholic Church claims authority to transfer that holiness to Sunday.
+Accepting that transfer, in this framework, acknowledges the Catholic Church’s authority over Scripture.

 That is the test.